Woman's Exponent: Format and circulation

 The newspaper was generally issued semi-monthly at first and later monthly, on quarto paper in three columns.
 Each edition was eight pages long.
 The Exponent was described as "well filled with reading matter."
 Its circulation was estimated by the Pacific States Newspaper Directory to be 4,000 in 1888, and its readership likely exceeded that number; the Exponent was used in women's meetings and exchanged with papers outside of Utah.
 It was credited with considerable influence in Utah, and was quoted in other journals.
-The back page of the newspaper was reserved for advertisements, which included ads from the President of the Church encouraging women to open their own bank accounts.
+The back page of the newspaper was reserved for advertisements, which included ads from the President of the Church encouraging women to open bank accounts.
 Other ads were for clothing, silkworms, and classes in midwifery.

 History

 The editor of the Salt Lake Herald, Edward L. Sloan, originally intended to create a woman's column in the Herald itself.
 When the staff refused to support his idea, and having heard of the idea of a journal for women circulating in the Relief Society, Sloan decided to start the Exponent as a separate publication.
 He recruited Louisa Lula Greene as editor, and she accepted the position after she secured the approval of her great-uncle, Brigham Young, the president of the LDS Church, who assigned it to her as a mission.
 Greene moved to Salt Lake City in April 1872, and originally worked from a room in the house of another great-uncle, but later moved to a purpose-built office with living quarters.
 The first issue was published on June 1, 1872.